d3/d3-queue/README.md

 ## Installation

-If you use NPM, `npm install queue-async`.
-Otherwise, download the [latest release](https://github.com/mbostock/queue/releases/latest).
+If you use NPM, `npm install d3-queue`.
+Otherwise, download the [latest release](https://github.com/d3/d3-queue/releases/latest).
 The released bundle supports AMD, CommonJS, and vanilla environments.
 You can also load directly from [d3js.org](https://d3js.org):

 ```html
 <script src="https://d3js.org/queue.v1.min.js"></script>
 ```

 In a vanilla environment, a `queue` global function is exported.
-[Try queue in your browser.](https://tonicdev.com/npm/queue-async)
+[Try d3-queue in your browser.](https://tonicdev.com/npm/d3-queue)

 ## API Reference